khajaqutbuddin/khajaqutbuddin/README.md

 - 🔭 I’m currently working on **Naaz**

-- 👨‍💻 All of my projects are available at [https://full-stack-developer-fbf96.web.app/](https://full-stack-developer-fbf96.web.app/)
+- 👨‍💻 All of my projects are available at [Portfolio]( https://full-stack-developer-fbf96.web.app/)

 - 💬 Ask me about **React, JavaScript, MERN.**